billbillbilly/urbanworm/README.md

 # Urban-Worm

 ## Introduction
-Urban-Worm is a Python library that integrates remote sensing imagery, street view data, and multimodal model to assess urban units.
-Using APIs for data collection and vision-language models for inference, Urban-Worm is designed to support the automation of the evaluation for urban environments, including roof integrity, structural condition, landscape quality, and urban perception.
+Urban-Worm is a Python library that integrates remote sensing imagery, street view data, and vision-language models (VLMs) to assess urban units.
+Using APIs for data collection and VLMs for inference, Urban-Worm is designed to support the automation of the evaluation for urban environments, including roof integrity, structural condition, landscape quality, and urban perception.

 - Free software: MIT license
 - Website/Documentation: [https://land-info-lab.github.io/urbanworm/](https://land-info-lab.github.io/urbanworm/)